W. Horsley Gantt: Honors and awards

 Gantt was elected a fellow of the American Association for the Advancement of Science in 1934.
 He received the Lasker Award in 1946 and the American Heart Association Award in 1950.
 He was nominated for (but did not win) a Nobel Prize in Medicine in 1970, and received the Gold Medal Award from the Society of Biological Psychiatry in 1972.
 In 1975, he received both the van Giesen Award from the New York Psychiatric Institute and the Purkinje Medical Society Award.

 Personal life and death

 Gantt married Mary Gould Richardson on June 23, 1934.
 They remained married until she died of cancer on July 17, 1964.
 They had a son, Andrew, and a daughter, Emily.
+After the death of his first wife he married the former Rebecca Annie Esler in August of 1965.
 Gantt died on February 26, 1980, in Baltimore, Maryland, after a short illness.
 He is buried at Rock Cliff in Wingina, Virginia, the same property on which he was born.
 This property met criterion B to be added to the National Register of Historic Places because Gantt was born there, and lived there until 1910; it also met criterion C because it is associated with his medical career.